-Orlando Cervantes enters his third season as head coach at Lamar.
+Orlando Cervantes enters his fourth season as head coach at Lamar.

 Cervantes, who was named the third head coach in program history on July 16, 2012, didn’t wait long to make an impact.
 In his first season, he led the Lady Cardinals to the best record in their six-year history, guiding Lamar to a second-place finish in the Southland Conference and their first-ever berth in the Southland Conference championship game.